 - If middle’s data matches the required value of search, return it.

-- Else if midele’s data < value, move to upper half(setting last to midele's next).
+- Else if middle’s data < value, move to upper half(setting start to middle's next).

 - Else go to lower half(setting last to middle).

 - The condition to come out is, either element found or entire list is traversed.
 When entire list is traversed, last points to start i.e. last -> next == start.

 In main function, function InsertAtHead inserts value at the beginning of linked list.
 Inserting such values(for sake of simplicity) so that the list created is sorted.

 Input : Enter value to search : 7 Output : Found Input : Enter value to search : 12 Output : Not Found

 - Convert singly linked list into circular linked list